Consent and Communication

 - Placement and preferences

 - What parts of the body are good to have rope on? (ex: arms positions, face, neck, finger, toes, genitals)

 - What kind of dynamic are you expecting? (ex: lab mode, sensual, playful, sexual)

 - How will you communicate?
-Is there a change you will become non-verbal or continue to communicate verbally and adapt on the fly?
-Will some words have different meanings? (ex: “no” actually mean “yes” and “red” means stop)
+Is there a chance you will become non-verbal?
+Do you prefer to communicate verbally and adapt on the fly?
+Will some words have different meanings like having a safeword? (ex: “no” actually means “yes” and “red” means stop)

-- Aftercare, what will your needs be once the scene is over?
+- Aftercare, what are your needs once the session is over?

 - What does good and bad look like for you?
 Is screaming or crying a good thing?
 Is meditating your happy place, or does it mean you are bored?

 - Sexual play